anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/OpenAPIServer.md

 ---

 # Stereotype `«OpenAPIServer»`
 When defining an OpenAPI specification it is also possible to define the servers on which the API is available.
-For each server on which the API is available a component with stereotype `«OpenAPIServer»` needs to be defined.
+For each server a component with stereotype `«OpenAPIServer»` needs to be defined.

 <br>